Abizern/advent-of-code/Readme.markdown

 Just load the file (with Sly in my case) and hack away.
 I decided it was a waste of time trying to make this into a package.

-There is scope for tests, but as it' so easy to work in the REPL in Lisp I am unlikely to be using TDD.
+There is scope for tests, but as it's so easy to work in the REPL in Lisp I am unlikely to be using TDD.
 I'll circle back around to it when I can use my idea of having a macro for the test suite.

-# Installation
+## Installation

 Just stick it somewhere Quicklisp can find it.

+## Sly documentation

+Since I used Sly here's the link to the documentation https://joaotavora.github.io/sly/